vanhoefm/dragonslayer/README.md

 - `-a 2`: perform second variant of the invalid curve attack

 See the examples below for more information.
+The wrapper scripts `dragonslayer-client.sh` and `dragonslayer-server.sh` are contained in the directory `dragonslayer`.

 # Testing attacks against the server